UW-Libraries/vanilla-hyrax/README.md

 ## Copy vars.yml.template to vars.yml.

 `cp vars.yml.template vars.yml`

+* Edit variables as needed:
-Edit application_home if you want it to install in someplace other than /home/vagrant/sufia Edit sufia_version to build the appropriate version of sufia/hyrax
+    * Edit application_home if you want it to install in someplace other than /home/vagrant/sufia
+    * Edit sufia_version to build the appropriate version of sufia/hyrax

 ## Start your vagrant box
 `vagrant up --provider virtualbox`